Best Time to Repair Your Lawn in the UK - GREENER

 • Overseed generously and keep soil moist.

 • Rake fallen leaves to prevent shading.
+Collect the leaves and add them to a compost bin to improve soil health.

 Winter (December–February): Protection Only